Matthieu-Gallet/Bumble-audio-detection/README.md

 Automatic Audio tagging of large collection of soundscapes using PANNs - specific branch for BumbleBuzz project.

+## Requirements

+Install the following dependencies (versions should not matter) using your favorite package manager (pip, conda, ...)

+- huggingface_hub
+- pandas
+- pytorch
+- torchaudio
+- librosa
+- numpy
+- scipy
+- torchinfo
+- plotly (optional, for the dash app)
+- dash (optional, for the dash app)

 ## How to use

 First, create a directory with wav audio files named YYMMDD_HHMMSS.wav/flac or What_EVER_YYMMDD_HHMMSS.wav/flac.
 Then, use process.py to perform buzz detection (+many other audio tagging).
 Finally, use the dash_app.py script to run the web application.